 The sleeve was manufactured in US and sent to Decca in London.
-One small detail that they missed was that the copyright owners are different in USA than in England.
+One small detail that they missed was the the copyright owners are different in USA than in England.
 Naturally the US copyright owners were printed on the sleeves.
-This was then discovered in London at a rather late stage and they just corrected the wrong data on the sleeves by drawing a line over the wrong data and adding a sticker on the backside informing that radio DJ’s should look at the publishers on the label
+This was then discovered in London UK at a rather late stage and they just corrected the wrong data on the sleeves by drawing a line over the wrong data and adding a sticker on the backside informing that radio DJ’s should look at the publishers on the label.

 Decca included a letter with some of the records.
 It is not known if all LP’s had the letter or not.
 Most probably all non signed copies had the letter included.